topepo/tmhelp/README.md

 tmhelp::ask()

 # Start with a specific question
-tmhelp::ask("How do I make a two column layout?")
+tmhelp::ask("How do I tune a regularized logistic regression model?")
 ```

 ## Installation